kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 </tbody>
 </table>

-The summary in Table 6 includes the minimum, median, mean, and maximum of alcohol by volume (ABV).
-In percentage of alcohol content these values represent 1%, 5.6% , 5.9% and 12.8% by volume.
+The boxplot in Figure 5 and summary in Table 6 includes the minimum, median, mean, and maximum of alcohol by volume (ABV).
+In percentage of alcohol content these values represent 0.1%, 5.6% , 6% and 12.8% by volume, respectively.

 #### 7. IBU and ABV relationship